 6.25.3 Evaluation

-TBA.
+No evaluation addressed in the present document.

 6.26 Solution #26: KI#2 with PKC-based and without tight time synchronization

 6.26.1 Introduction

 This solution addresses key Issue#2 "Security Protection of system information" by using public-key cryptography (PKC) to sign and verify system information.
 In this way, a UE has guarantees on the origin of the signed data.
 Key issue#2 also requires replay protection.
 This solution uses the cryptographic CRC solution (Solution #23) to verify that the messages that are being exchanged with the base station are not being replayed.
 This construction is proposed since this does not require tight time synchronization that might be difficult to achieve in some settings.